matsumotosan/matsumotosan/README.md

 ### Hi there 👋

+I am a second-year PhD student in Biomedical Engineering at the University of Michigan, Ann Arbor.

+Briefly, my research interests lie at the intersection of machine learning and computational neuroscience.
 <!--
 **matsumotosan/matsumotosan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.